Imo First Lady vows to fight gender based violence

 The first lady on Friday stated her readiness to help end violence against women and achieve a safe society for all, while receiving delegates from the National Human Rights Commission on advocacy visit to Imo State

-Represented by her Confidential Secretary, Mrs Praise Sonate, Mrs Uzodimma expressed her readiness to actualize her dream
+Represented by her Confidential Secretary, Mrs Praise Sonate, Mrs Uzidimma expressed her readiness to actualize her dream

 Speaking during the visit, she identified the need to educate women and girls children on the value they add to the society and encourage them to resist any form of gender based violence (GBV).